SMU Master of Science in Counseling Mission Statement

 The Program Objectives of the SMU Counseling Program are to…

-As responsible feedback to SMU Program in Counseling stakeholders, students, the professional community, and CACREP, the following statistical summary is offered for academic year 2017-2018.
+As responsible feedback to SMU Program in Counseling stakeholders, students, the professional community, and CACREP, the following statistical summaries are offered for review.
 Review and feedback, both formative and summative, is essential to inform program direction and to aid in continuing policies or formulating new strategies for continuous improvement.
 SMU Program in Counseling is grateful for the support of the university at large, the Simmons School of Education and Human Development, students and their families, and the community clients who have honored us with their trust for the past years.
 Data is reported in tables, graphics, and narrative and is obtained from official reports, program data, and student self-report.
-We welcome comments and inquiries about these statistics which may be addressed to firstname.lastname@example.org or email@example.com.
+We welcome comments and inquiries about these statistics which may be addressed to Dr. Edita Ruzgyte at firstname.lastname@example.org or Dr. Maggie Keeling at email@example.com.